formsandflows/PACo/Canvas components/PACo_CommandBarMenu_A.md

 | SelectedItems | When to show the command bar menu item (command).
 See the documention of PACo canvas component PACo_CommandBar_B. |
 | Text | The text. |

-The table must contain 8 items.
+The items in the table depend on the authorization defined in the custom property "cmp_Authorization".
+Items defined with the authorizaton "Hide" must not be included.

 ### cmp_OnSelect
 This custom property contains a required parameter called "cmp_Param_CommandID" which contains the ID of the command bar menu item (command) clicked on.